 If the vehicle's Traction Control System (TCS) or StabiliTrak system begins to limit wheel spin while using cruise control, the cruise control will automatically disengage.
-See Traction Control/Electronic Stability Control \$\phi\$ 191.
+See Traction Control/Electronic Stability Control \Leftrightarrow 191.
 If a collision alert occurs when cruise control is activated, cruise control is disengaged.
-See Forward Collision Alert (FCA) System \$\phi\$ 198.
+See Forward Collision Alert (FCA) System \Leftrightarrow 198.
 When road conditions allow you to safely use it again, the cruise control can be turned back on.
-Cruise control will disengage if either TCS or StabiliTrak is turned off.